Calchan/debian-install-scripts/README.md

 These scripts help you automatically set up a lean but full-featured Linux install that's easy to manage and maintain.
 They're split in multiple parts so you can pick and choose what you install.
-Just so you know, I use this on my work machines.
+Just so you know, I use this on my work laptop and gaming desktop.
 It works.

 One of the optional scripts is to prepare your machine for gaming to a point it makes owning a Windows install useless.
 I have thousands of Windows games and, although I haven't tried them all,